Careers in Green Chemistry and Sustainable Design: Video Series for Secondary Classrooms

 Using the Resources

 Below you will find each video, along with discussion questions and quick links to other resources.
+Each video is available in English and Spanish.
 We’ve also created an Activity Guide that includes additional resources.

 Discussion and Reflection Prompts